nulllogicone/nulllogicone.net/README.md

 # Null Logic One

-This repository is a copy paste take over from old OLI-it project in Azure DevOps.
+This repository is a fork from an old OLI-it project in Azure DevOps.

 ## Goal

-The goal is to have a RDF API again for OLI-it.
+The goal is to have a RDF API again for OLI-it deployed to https://nulllogicone.net/

 ## Visualize